A PushMetrics agent at the center, surrounded by the things it can do: SQL, charts, email, Slack, Tableau and memory

 Export from Tableau

-Find a workbook, apply filters, and export the view you need.
+Find the workbook, apply filters, and export the view as PDF, image, CSV, or Excel.

 Remember and learn